ebi-ait/hca-ebi-dev-team/docs/operations_tasks/Retry-Failed-Bundle-Exporting.md

 parent: Operations tasks
 ---

-# How to retry failed bundles in the Ingest Exporter
+# How to retry failed experiments in the Ingest Exporter

-If a submission got stuck in `Processing` state, it's possible that there are some bundles that failed to export.
+If a submission got stuck in `Processing` state, it's possible that there are some experiments that failed to export.
 Determine the cause of failure.
-After fixing it, the bundle exporting can be triggered again by redeploying exporter.
+After fixing it, exporting can be triggered again by redeploying exporter.

 ## Via the GitLab UI (recommended)
 Go [here](https://gitlab.ebi.ac.uk/hca/ingest-exporter/-/environments) and click the "re-deploy to environment" button next to the environment that has stuck submissions.